TrainWeb.org Facebook Page

 Map: Ba 42 C 2 Topographic Maps

-E. Robinson's 1882 map of The City of Baltimore and Vicinity places the B&P's St. Agnes Station southwest of the CSL's junction, likely too far for it to have served as a shared station.
-On the map different colors depict different owners of adjacent land parcels.
+E. Robinson's 1882 map of The City of Baltimore and Vicinity places B&P's St. Agnes Station southwest of CSL's junction, likely too far for it to have served as a shared station.
+Different colors on the map depict different owners of adjacent land parcels.

+Note that CSL does not yet bisect Loudon Park Cemetery.
 During years following this map, Joseph Brinkley's property would be added to the cemetery, and Maidens Choice Road would be erased, its traffic shifted to the newer and straighter Wilkens Avenue.
+The Wilkens Avenue curve that still exists today at "Industrial School" originated with Maidens Choice Road.

 Saint Agnes Station